 What will you hope for in the coming year?

 Recently a college classmate asked me and others this question, ruminating on how hope and optimism are similar yet different.
-It struck a chord with me (Thank you David Mahoney).
+It struck a chord with me

 You see, I’m not generally an optimist.
 Yet I’m often hopeful.

 I’d just never taken time to actively consider how these concepts are different.
 Now I have, and I think it matters in the times we’re in.

 So, I want to share my thoughts with you in this article.